Annual Technical Report 2005 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2005/KR)

 e-Patent Portal System

-KIPO established the e-Patent Portal System to transform KIPO's Web site into an on-line service for the cyber community.
+KIPO established the e-Patent Portal System to transform KIPO's we site into an on-line service for the cyber community.

-At KIPO’s web site, they can also request and receive seven kinds of certificates, download eight kinds of electronic dossiers such as priority certificates via the Internet, and check how far their requests have been processed.
+At KIPO’s web site, they can also request and receive seven kinds of certificates, download eight kinds of electronic dossiers (such as priority certificates via the Internet), and check how far their requests have been processed.
 Moreover, “by one call or by one click” customers can get answers to most questions concerning intellectual property rights.
-This interactive process has overcome the limitation of the one-way notification system.
+This interactive process has overcome the limitations of the one-way notification system.

 Korea Industrial Property Rights Information Service

-In April 2000, KIPO launched the Internet Patent Mart, called the IP-Mart, to create opportunities for transferring patented technology on-line and to overcome the limitation of short-lived brick and mortar technology fairs.
-The mart also gives a variety of IP information to individual inventors and small and medium-sized enterprises (SMEs) for the purpose of promoting innovation.
-In 2004, the IP-Mart’s database was enlarged to 60,000 from 55,000 in 2003, with 21,000 users.
-By the end of 2004, 98 technology transfers were conducted.
+In April 2000, KIPO launched the Internet Patent Mart , or IP-Mart, to create opportunities for transferring patented technologies on-line and to overcome the limitation of short-lived traditional technology fairs.
+The mart also gives a variety of IP information to individual inventors and small and medium-sized enterprises (SMEs) for promoting innovation.
+In 2005, the IP-Mart’s database was enlarged to 64,000 technologies with 24,000 users.
+By the end of 2005, 110 technology transfers were conducted.

 VII.
 Matters concerning mutual exchange of patent documentation and information